 - Plants like coffee are low stratum, so it is fundamental to have the other strata above it to avoid plant stress.
 You may think that coffee in full sun produces more, but it does very well under the canopy of the upper strata, the problem of planting it in isolation is that we are tied to excessive use of external inputs, because the monocrop does not have anything to feed the coffee, there is no pruning in the upper strata, there is no formation of litter that causes an increase of the humus in the soil, bringing greater fertility, greater accumulation of water in the soil, resistance to diseases.
-We cite coffee, but it could be cultivated plants of any stratum, such as orange, pecan nut, peach, apple, mango, banana etc.
+We cite coffee, but it could be cultivated plants of any stratum, such as orange, pecan nut, peach, apple, mango, banana, etc.

-- Grasses or weeds that bloom fast, are often dominant between the lines of crops, like signalgrass, which, if badly managed, or not pruned at the right time, mature and cause a brake in the growth of trees and the capturing of water from the atmosphere by the mycorrhizae.
+- Grasses or weeds that bloom quickly, are often dominant between the lines of crops, like signalgrass, which, if badly managed, or not pruned at the right time, mature and cause a slowing in the growth of trees and the capturing of water from the atmosphere by the mycorrhizae.
 From the moment we understand this, we seek to colonize the lines with a grass that is not of the same stratum as the trees being grown; for example, in an orange plantation (medium stratum), we plant Mombasa, which is low stratum, and not elephant grass, which is high stratum, which would conflict with the orange and would make a mess when pruned, because it regrows easily and would invade the row of trees making management difficult.

 Often, we can only achieve a transition of tree crops in an already established monoculture if the trees accept pruning, because the pruning will synchronize the vigorous sprouting of the already established trees with the sprouting of the seedlings introduced.
 Sometimes this could mean a low pruning.
 Another example we can give is the coconut (emerging).
-Ernst Götsch conducted a study in 2017 for the company Ducoco, where recommended the replacement of the grasses in between the rows for a sideways-growing grass resistant to drought (Green panic), recommending also introducing into the lines (9m wide) alternating rows of cashew and neem (high stratum) 4.5m x 1m, alternating with the planting of cassava.
+Ernst Götsch conducted a study in 2017 for the company Ducoco, where he recommended the replacement of the grasses in between the rows with a sideways-growing grass resistant to drought (green panicum), recommending also introducing into the lines (9m wide) alternating rows of cashew and neem (high stratum) at 4.5m x 1m, alternating with the planting of cassava.
 The cashew, as a high stratum plant, does not conflict with the coconut and will still produce fruit and nuts.
 The neem tree is used for pruning, fertilizing the lines of coconut and grass.

-Perhaps the rule is, when faced with a perennial cultivation in a monoculture, to ask ourselves: Is it possible to make this cultivation more dynamic?
+Perhaps the rule is, when faced with a perennial cultivation in a monoculture, to ask ourselves: is it possible to make this cultivation more dynamic?
 Which plants can we introduce to better cover the ground and occupy, if possible, all the strata?
 Is it possible to do this in a mechanized way?

 The edges should be worked - the height of the tree lying down defines its destiny → if we prune, cut or leave it.